 There’s a lot of variables: a family of four could easily stay under $200 per day or easily spend over $300 per day.

-Disney World allows guests to bring their own food if they want to save money on some of their dining costs.
+Disney World allows guests to bring their own water bottles and food if they want to save money on some of their dining costs.
 We have compiled a great list of snacks to pack, in case you want to save that way.

 Coolers can’t be bigger than 24 inches by 15 inches by 18 inches.